16 Facts About In-Home Care

-15. Using a reputable home care agency relieves you of tax liabilities, supervisor responsibilities, and provides professional and workers' compensation insurance coverage.
+15. Using a reputable in-home care agency relieves you of tax liabilities, supervisor responsibilities, and provides professional and workers' compensation insurance coverage.
 A good agency will also develop a service plan, supervise their staff at least weekly, and bill your insurance.

 16. If you decide to hire a care giver you should:

-* Plan a broad recruiting search, CraigsList, paid job posting web sites, church bulletin boards, and friends and family members can be sources for non-agency care givers.
-Expect to interview at least five applicants to select one.
-Agencies typically select one in ten.
+* Plan a broad recruiting search.
+CraigsList, paid job posting web sites, church bulletin boards, and friends and family members can be sources for non-agency care givers.
+Expect to interview at least three applicants to select one.
+Agencies typically select one in five.

 * Diligently look into their backgrounds.
 Use internet services to check for criminal convictions, speak to past employers, get full explanations of the tasks performed, hours and days worked, were they dependable and trustworthy, the period they were employed, and why employment ended.

 * Keep in mind that what you see is what you get.
 Do not hire an applicant expecting to change them.
 Keep social distance from the care givers.
 Treat them fairly, with respect but avoid becoming involved in their lives.
 It is best not to loan or give them possessions or money.
 If you do, tell your relatives to prevent accusations of theft later.

 * Create a written agreement with each care giver stating their hourly wage, expected tasks, days and hours they are to work, likely tasks, and the day and time they will be paid.